awsdocs/aws-batch-user-guide/doc_source/compute_environments.md

 # Compute environment<a name="compute_environments"></a>

 Job queues are mapped to one or more compute environments\.
 Compute environments contain the Amazon ECS container instances that are used to run containerized batch jobs\.
 A specific compute environment can also be mapped to one or more than one job queue\.
 Within a job queue, the associated compute environments each have an order that's used by the scheduler to determine where jobs that are ready to be run should run\.
-If the first compute environment has available resources, the job is scheduled to a container instance within that compute environment\.
-If the compute environment can't provide a suitable compute resource, the scheduler attempts to run the job on the next compute environment\.
+If the first compute environment has a status of `VALID` and has available resources, the job is scheduled to a container instance within that compute environment\.
+If the first compute environment has a status of `INVALID` or can't provide a suitable compute resource, the scheduler attempts to run the job on the next compute environment\.

+**Note**
+AWS Batch does not support Windows containers, on either Fargate or EC2 resources\.

 **Topics**
 + [Managed compute environments](#managed_compute_environments)